Eco Council - 'The Green Team'

 Our school is part of Eco-Schools, a global initiative which provides a unique opportunity that empowers pupils to lead change within their school and have a positive impact in their wider community.
 This programme encourages pupils of all ages and abilities to work together to develop their knowledge and environmental awareness.

 The Eco Council is made up of three representatives from each year group and the council is re-appointed each year.
-Those wishing to stand for election must write a short application explaining why they would like to be a member of the Eco Council.
+Those wishing to join the Green Team write a short application explaining why they would like to be a member of the Eco Council.
+A new Green Team is set up each half term with existing Green Teams working on specific projects alongside the new Team.

 The Green Team meets twice each half term.
 Children share responsibility with adults for running meetings and keeping a record of meetings.
 Meeting minutes are displayed on the Eco-Board in the foyer.
 Letters and notices are included in the links below.
 There is representation from parents, governors and senior management on the Eco Council.